WidovV/cs2-connectionlogs/README.md

 ## Config
 The config will automaticly be generated on first run and will be placed inside of the same directory as the plugin itself.
+Colors can be used in the "ChatPrefix" like so {White} or {Red}, every color in the ChatColors class can be used.